documentationfor yFiles for HTML 3.0.0.1

 })

-// Create a top-level group node and bind, via the TableNodeStyle, the table to
+// Create a top-level group node and bind the table to it via the TableNodeStyle

-Note that row labels that use WEST are automatically rotated 90 degrees counterclockwise while row labels that use EAST are rotated 90 degrees clockwise.
+Note that row labels that use LEFT are automatically rotated 90 degrees counterclockwise while row labels that use RIGHT are rotated 90 degrees clockwise.

-NodeLabelModelStripeLabelModelAdapter can be used to use a node label model (e.g. FreeNodeLabelModel) as if the row or column were a node.
-This allows for positions where the dedicated stripe label models mentioned above do not suffice.
+api:T_NodeLabelModelStripeLabelModelAdapter can be used to utilize a node label model (e.g., FreeNodeLabelModel) as if the row or column were a node.
+This allows for label positions that the dedicated stripe label models mentioned above do not readily provide.

 CSS Styling of Indicators

 The different interactive editing gestures on the table provide visual indicators for better user feedback.
-Those indicators can either be styled by changing the template that is associated with the resource key (see DefaultStripeInputVisualizationHelper and Customizing String Resources) or through the CSS classes that are provided by the default templates (see Styling of Table Indicators).
+Those indicators can be styled through the CSS classes that are provided by the default templates (see Styling of Table Indicators).

 User Interaction

-TableEditorInputMode is a specialized input mode that brings additional support for handling mouse gestures and keyboard interaction specific to the tabular representation of a diagram.
+TableEditorInputMode is a specialized input mode that provides additional support for handling mouse gestures and keyboard interaction specific to the tabular representation of a diagram.

-• changing their position in the order of rows (columns).
+• Changing the order of rows and columns

-TableEditorInputMode can be used in conjunction with GraphEditorInputMode } as shown in the following code snippet, or can be used on its own.
+TableEditorInputMode can be used in conjunction with GraphEditorInputMode as shown in the following code snippet, or it can be used on its own.

 Enabling TableEditorInputMode to handle mouse gestures